MarcoWorms/stainless/README.md

 Drop what you want, keep what you like:

 * Babel and many [plugins](/PLUGINS.md) :)
-* Bluebird as a faster replacement for Promises
+* Bluebird as a faster replacement for native Promises
 * Fast.js for replacing slower default functions
 * Ramda and ramda-fantasy for functional programming
 * Browserify for working with the browser